-House Points/Pelican Points
+3.2.2 House Points/Pelican Points

-Pupils are awarded House Points in the Senior School and Pelican Points in the Prep School for following the Code of Conduct and for their positive effort and achievement.
-In Prep class teachers record pupils' Pelican Points on class dojo under the three pillars of participation progress and partnership.
+Pupils are awarded House Points in the Senior School and Pelican Points in the Prep and Pre-Prep School for following the Code of Conduct and for their positive effort and achievement.
+In Prep class teachers record pupils' Pelican Points in their planners under the three pillars of participation progress and partnership.
+In Pre-Prep, the pupils from FS2 - Year 2 have an individual Pelican Pathway map which will take them on a journey of rewards throughout the year.
 Pupils individual points are accumulated and rewarded with a tiered structure of certificates, pins and badges.
 House Point scores are collated weekly and announced in assemblies, with the presentation of the House cup to the relevant House Captain/House Vice-Captain at the end of each term.